DrakeRyzer/DrakeSW5E/Mandalorian Codex/Mandalorian Faction Rules/Index.md

 ### 1st Rank - Verd
 The same word as "warrior", a Verd is a competant, highly trained soldier of Mandalore.

-Verd ranked Mandalorians gain access to the following:
+Verd ranked Mandalorians gain access to the following features:

 #### Faction Activities.
 Mandalorians have three faction activities: *Bounty Hunting, Mercenary Contracting,* and *Pit Fighting.*